albinjal/CS4240-Reproduction-Project/README.md

 The retraining of the full model on the COCO dataset was, relative to the author's results, quite unsuccessful, due to a lack of computational power to train on a bigger dataset.
 Despite this the pictures still look relatively reasonable all things considered.
 Using the pretrained weights of the authors, we get much better results, as can be seen from the recreated EEMCS and TU Delft Library pictures.
 We also showcase the model's ability for conditioning, using the segmentations of the pictures to get better overall results.

 The retraining on the Montezuma's revenge data was very successful.
-As we've seen, the recreations are quite good, and we have decent FID scores as well.
+As we've seen, the recreations are quite good.
 This is probably due to the fact that the Atari environment dataset is much simpler than COCO, which resulted in a better ability for the model to learn the images with the amount of computational power we had.

 In conclusion, we would consider that the author's came up with a very good model that can recreate and regenerate images quite well, especially when conditioning is utilised.